A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: Background and related work

-As we mentioned in Section~\ref{sec:introduction}, one can further extend the network framework to represent different \todefine{aspects} of connections between entities, such as connections at different points in time or different types of connections that occur simultaneously.
-We adopt a ``multilayer network'' framework~\cite{Kivela2014,DeDomenico2013} to represent such connections.
-In a multilayer network, a node is present in a variety of different \todefine{states}, where each state is further characterized by a variety of different aspects.
-In this setting, edges join \todefine{state nodes}, each of which is the representation of a given node in a particular state.
+As we mentioned in \cref{sec:introduction}, one can also generalize the notion of a graph to encode different \define{aspects} of connections between entities, such as connections at different points in time or multiple types of relationships.
+We adopt the framework of multilayer networks~\cite{Kivela2014,DeDomenico2013, Bianconi2018, Aleta2018,Porter2018} to encode such connections in a network.
+In a \define{multilayer network}, a node can be present in a variety of different \define{states}, where each state is also characterized by a variety of different aspects.
+In this setting, edges connect \define{state nodes}, each of which is the instantiation of a given node in a particular state.
+The set of all state nodes of a given entity corresponds to a single \define{physical node} (which represents the entity), and the set of all state nodes in a given state is in one \define{layer} of a multilayer network.
+In the remainder of this paper, we use the terms ``physical node'' and ``node'' interchangeably and the terms ``layer'' and ``state'' interchangeably.
 One can think of the aspects as features that one needs to specify to identify the state of a node.
 In other words, a state is a collection of exactly one element from each aspect.
-For convenience, we introduce a mapping such that we assign an integer label to each element of an aspect.
-That is, the $l_a$ elements of the $a^{\text{th}}$ aspect are mapped to the elements of a set $\{1,\dots,l_a\}$ of integers.
+For convenience, we introduce a mapping that assigns an integer label to each element of an aspect.
+That is, we map the $l_a$ elements of the $a^{\text{th}}$ aspect to the elements of a set $\{1,\dots,l_a\}$ of integers.
 Aspects can be unordered (e.g., social-media platform) or ordered (e.g., time).
+Most empirical investigations of multilayer networks focus on a single aspect (e.g., temporal~\cite{Bazzi2014, Betzel2017, Hric2018} or multiplex~\cite{cantini2015, Bacco2017, Stanley2015}).
+However, many real-world situations include more than one aspect (e.g., a multiplex network that changes over time).
 For an ordered aspect, we require that the mapping respects the order of the aspect (e.g., $t_i\to i$ for time, where $t_1\leq\ldots\leq t_{l_a}$ is a set of discrete time points).
 A multilayer network can include an arbitrary number of ordered aspects and an arbitrary number of unordered aspects, and one can generalize these ideas further (e.g., by introducing a time horizon) \cite{Kivela2014}.